Recycling saves landfill space, preserves natural resources and in many cases also saves energy and water.

 - Plastic containers and bottles (empty with lids off).

-Remember: do not place your recyclables into plastic bags – keep you recyclables loose in your recycling bin.
+Remember: do not place your recyclables into plastic bags or boxes – keep you recyclables loose in your recycling bin.

 In Tasmania these items are not accepted in standard council-provided recycling collections: